-When George Washington became President of the United States in 1789, there were no political parties.
 Political parties first emerged during Washington’s first term in office with the Alexander Hamilton’s Federalist Party in 1791 and in the following year, the formation of the Anti-Federalist Party or Democratic-Republicans under the leadership of Thomas Jefferson.

-As political parties began to play a greater and greater role in
+As political parties began to play a greater and greater role in government, President Washington became concerned.
+In his Farewell Address he warned the nation against the rise of political parties:

-political parties “I have already intimated to you the danger of parties in the State.
-Let me warn you in the most solemn manner against the baneful effects of the spirit of party generally.
 A political machine is an un-democratic organization, which relies on rewards for political power.
 It also uses patronage, the spoils system, "behind-the-scenes" control, and longstanding political ties to maintain its power and continued control.

 In the Book of Mormon a story is told of an extreme political machine called the Gadianton Robbers:

 They claimed to be a good and moral organization.
-The leader of the
+The leader of the Gadianton Robbers said:

 "I am the governor of this the society of Gadianton; which society and the works thereof I know to be good; and they are of ancient date and they have been handed down unto us".

-conspiracies.
-And eventually the chaos they
+But they had become criminal conspiracies.
+And eventually the chaos they generated destroyed the nation.

-As we look at our nation today we can see the disruption caused by
+As we look at our nation today we can see the disruption caused by political parties.
+And we can see that it is the same as the Gadianton Robbers—they protect and pre-serve one another in whatsoever difficult circumstances they should be placed.

 Is this our future?
-Is a America to fall as did the nation in the
+Is a America to fall as did the nation in the Book of Mormon story?

 If, in Congress, positions and power were given based on race or religion, there would be a national out-roar.
 Is giving positions and power based on political party any less discriminatory?